Otto-G/education-python/PythonForEverybody/README.md

 ### 6.1 A string is a sequence

 A string is a *sequence of characters.
-Using a bracket operator, it is possble to access characters by their location.
+Using a bracket operator, it is possible to access characters by their location.

 ```python